 The festive season and I have a love/hate relationship.
-I love the Christmas spirit, carols, the family gathering around the table for Christmas Eve dinner, and I don’t even mind Boney M playing on repeat in the malls.
+I love the Christmas spirit, carols, the family gathering around the table for Christmas Eve dinner, and I don’t even mind Mariah Carey playing on repeat in the malls.

 But this time of year can bring with it financial stress, physical exhaustion and the very real realization that you’ll never measure up to Pinterest.
 Right now it’s 00:12 and I can’t sleep because of the to-do list running through my head – teacher gifts, nativity plays, Christmas shopping – and it’s only November!